dfinity/portal/docs/tokenomics/nns/nns-staking-voting-rewards.md

-# Staking and voting rewards on the NNS
+# Staking and voting rewards

 ## Overview
 Stakeholders gain voting power and can earn voting rewards by staking their ICP tokens.